O’Donnell Consulting performed weld troubleshooting and subsequent redesign on a stainless steel heater exhibiting a limited fatigue life.

 Imperfections in fabrication processes such as welding, forming and assembling parts for welding and cutting can contribute to the concentration of strains in localized areas to a degree that significantly shortens the fatigue life of a fabricated unit.
 Sharp corners, large weld profiles, and undercutting also reduce fatigue life.
-An examination of the fabricators processes was undertaken.
-We then made recommendations in the manufacturing process to reduce the likelihood of early fatigue failures.
+After an examination of the fabricator’s process, we made design recommendations to reduce the likelihood of early fatigue failures.

 We perform Weld Troubleshooting on vessels, heat exchangers, ductwork, heaters and other process equipment.

 – Failure Analysis on Cracked Tube to Tubesheet Welds

 – Assessment of Welding Procedures Used to Attach Appendages to P91 Heavy Wall Pipe